zephyrproject-rtos/zephyr/doc/kernel/networking/bluetooth.rst

 ==============================================

-The host system's Bluetooth controller is connected to the second QEMU serial line through a UNIX socket
+The host system's Bluetooth controller is connected to the second QEMU serial line using a UNIX socket.
+This socket employs the QEMU option :literal:`-serial unix:/tmp/bt-server-bredr`.
-(QEMU option :literal:`-serial unix:/tmp/bt-server-bredr`).
 This option is already added to QEMU through :makevar:`QEMU_EXTRA_FLAGS` in the Makefile.

 On the Host side, BlueZ allows to "connect" Bluetooth controller through a so-called user channel.